 Curiously, I was to discover that he is still here.

 Marking Time comprises a series of 35 portraits of serving and ex-servicemen and women, combined with their memory of service life and an historic photograph.
-The portraits span a period of over 90 years, with the most senior sitter a WW1 veteran through to individuals serving in Afghanistan today.
+The portraits span a period of over 90 years, with the most senior sitter a WW1 veteran through to individuals who have more recently served in Afghanistan and Iraq.

 The genesis of this two-year project centres on six letters that I inherited, regarding a relative killed in the trenches during the First World War.
 Thereby the project effectively starts with an inherited memory – a handful of letters and photographs from the front line.
 This link is continued through a series of portraits and memories stretching from 1918, through each subsequent decade, to the present day.